MPOS/php-mpos/README.md

 I was hoping to keep this out of the README but apparently people remove or change the LTC address at the bottom of the page.
-For those of you finding my project and are willing to appreciate the work with some hard earned LTC feel free to donate to my LTC address: `Lge95QR2frp9y1wJufjUPCycVsg5gLJPW8`
+For those of you finding my project and are willing to appreciate the work with some hard earned coins feel free to donate:

+* LTC address: `Lge95QR2frp9y1wJufjUPCycVsg5gLJPW8`
+* FTC address: `6jDgGaUzMVyac5uqBhJCMiFMKCtH1LagTA`

 # Website Footer